raphaelquast/EOmaps/docs/api.rst

     | If you need multiple colorbars, use an individual ``Maps`` object for each dataset! (e.g. via ``m2  = m.new_layer()``)

-To manually change the position of the colorbar (and the relative size between the colorbar and the histogram), use `m.figure.set_colorbar_position()`
+To manually change the position of a previously created colorbar (or the relative size between the colorbar and the histogram), use `m.figure.set_colorbar_position()`.

 .. currentmodule:: eomaps._containers.map_objects